 Youth Ally Awards

-The Youth Ally Award recognizes an adult who has inspired local youth to become involved in human rights activities and initiatives, either locally or abroad.
-The Youth Ally Award is an award where youth in the community nominate an adult for special recognition.
+The Brookings Human Rights Commission Youth Ally Award recognizes an adult who has inspired local youth to become involved in human rights activities and initiatives, either locally or abroad.
+Some examples would be serving as a mentor or providing financial support to a youth human rights project.
+The Youth Ally Award is an award where someone in the community nominates an adult for special recognition.